LazyGuideJP/lazyguidejp.github.io/docs/jp-lazy-guide/setupAnimeOnPC.md

-# Setup: Anime on Windows
+# Setup: Anime on PC

 - `asbplayer` is a browser video player that supports uploading of `Anime` and `subtitle` to be able hover over the words to use `yomitan`
 - With the browser extension, it should also support streaming platforms such as `Youtube` or `Netflix`